 MIS Posterior Percutaneous Instrumentation

-This procedure usually performs to add stability for any lumbar interbody fusion (Anterior lumbar fusion, Lateral lumbar fusion, Transforaminal lumbar fusion, Oblique lumbar fusion, Endoscopic lumbar fusion).
-Dr.T uses the minimally invasive technique and the surgery will be done through 1 inch incision on each side of the midline of your lower back.
-This approach allows DR. T to place screw using the natural musle plane rather than detaching the muscle and/or remove the muscel from the underlying bone.
+This procedure is usually performed to add stability for any lumbar interbody fusion (Anterior lumbar fusion, Lateral lumbar fusion, Transforaminal lumbar fusion, Oblique lumbar fusion, Endoscopic lumbar fusion).
+Dr. T uses the minimally invasive technique, and the surgery is done through a 1-inch incision on each side of the midline of your lower back.
+This approach allows Dr. T to place screws using the natural muscle plane rather than detaching or removing muscle from the underlying bone.

 These are the steps:

-• The inside of the Jam-Shidi needle is removed and a longer guide wire is placed through the outer cannula of the Jam-Shidi needle into the anterior part of the vertebral body.
+• The inside of the Jam-Shidi needle is removed, and a longer guide wire is placed through the outer cannula of the Jam-Shidi needle into the anterior part of the vertebral body.

-• Soft tissue dilators are now placed sequentially with increasing diameters to secure the soft tissue minimally invasive corridor.
+• Soft tissue dilators are placed sequentially with increasing diameters to secure the soft tissue minimally invasive corridor.
 The wire can now be tested electro-physiologically to ensure there is no contact with a spinal nerve.

 Benefits associated with a MIS Posterior Percutaneous Instrumentation: